larryaasen/dive/packages/dive_ui/README.md

 * DiveOutputButton - Streaming output button.
 * DiveStreamPlayButton - Streaming play button.
 * DiveAspectRatio - A widget that will size the child to a specific aspect ratio.
-* DiveGrid - A grid of widgets that maaintains the aspect ratio.
+* DiveGrid - A grid of widgets that maintains the aspect ratio.
 * DiveSourceMenu -
 * DiveSubMenu - A popup menu.
 * DiveImagePickerButton - An icon button that presents the image file picker dialog.